Sustainable Robotics | Guillaume Slizewicz

 Monochromes | Yannick Jacquet & Otto Lindholm

 At the heart of Monochromes is a series of 12 unique compositions for double bass and looper, each lasting a fixed 5 minutes.
 Each composition focuses on a specific note of the musical scale, to which is freely associated a luminous hue, thought of as a sound colour.
-The result is a chromatic alphabet – the 12 semitones of Western music – that questions our relationship with representations.
+The result is a chromatic alphabet: the 12 semitones of Western music.

-Inspired by EMDR (Eye Movement Desensitisation and Reprocessing, a cognitive therapy using eye movements) techniques, the artists weave a dialogue between music, colour and light, exploring their influences on our mental state.
+Inspired by EMDR (Eye Movement Desensitisation and Reprocessing, a cognitive therapy using eye movements) techniques, the artists weave a dialogue between music, colour and light.
 Monochromes invites to slow down and take in the sensations that can emerge from its coloured circular stimuli.

 The main installation, formed by an ellipse of screens, presents six of the twelve sound monochromes.
 The artists are also seeking to manipulate colour more precisely and work with it in greater depth.
 Here, they are exhibiting an initial prototype of this research in an isolated monolith.